Research

 Related articles

-Anti-Marine Fouling
+Anti-Marine Biofouling

 Marine biofouling is a sticky global problem due to the vast diversity of fouling organisms and adhesion mechanisms that hinder a range of maritime applications.
 Issues associated with marine biofouling include increased fuel consumption from drag, safety concerns from corrosion, and attenuation of sensor signals.
 Challenges specific to the marine environment include the development of robust fouling solutions for a diverse range of biological species and local ocean conditions, toxicity associated with commercial anti-fouling paints, and manufacturing challenges associated with coating a range of materials and non-planar geometries.